ibm-cloud-docs/dns/ro-migration.md

    {: note}

 #### How do I connect to OpenSRS’ API?
+{: #500-how-to-connect}
 {: faq}
 {: support}

-You can find information about OpenSRS’ API in the [OpenSRS API guide](https://domains.opensrs.guide/docs/overview){:external}, located in the Connection Information section.
+You can find information about OpenSRS’ API in the [OpenSRS API guide](https://domains.opensrs.guide/docs/overview){: external}, located in the Connection Information section.